37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Morgoth.

-Why it stumps people: Sauron dominates The Lord of the Rings so completely that many fans don’t realize he was someone else’s lieutenant.
-Morgoth (originally Melkor) was the first and greatest Dark Lord.
-Sauron served him.
-Everything Sauron does is an echo of his master’s work, but that hierarchy lives in The Silmarillion, not the main text.
+Sauron casts such a long shadow that fans forget he had a boss.
+Morgoth (originally Melkor) was the first and greatest Dark Lord, and Sauron was his lieutenant.
+Everything Sauron does is a smaller echo of his master’s work.
+That whole hierarchy sits in The Silmarillion, though, not in the main trilogy, so most readers never meet it.

 26. Why does Boromir try to take the Ring?
 (Medium)